SST-Bappu/SST-Bappu/README.md

 ### Hi there 👋, my name is Satta Sunder
-#### I am about to be a CSE Graduate
+#### I am a fresh CSE Graduate
-I am a student.
 Now I've been mainly working on Data Structure and Algorithm, also trying to focus on some basic projects using Django and Rest Framework.
 I'm passionate about Problem Solving, Programming and New Technologies.
 And I've been planning to dive myself into IT industry to contribute in some significant changes.

-Skills: Python, Django, C, C++
+Skills: Python, Django, SQL, C, C++, Git, Linux, DSA, PL/SQL, JSON, REST APIs, HTML, CSS